 But, consciously, I wanted to find a womans

-narrative story as a basis, and I settled on the 1911 Manhattan
+narrative story as a basis and I settled on the 1911 Manhattan Triangle

-Triangle Factory Fire (where 146 immigrant women died.)
-I bought
+Factory Fire (where 146 immigrant women died.)
+I bought a very old

-a very old bellows, drawn by the way it operated, feeding the fire
+bellows, drawn by the way it operated, feeding the fire with air.

-with air.
-The bellows rounded petal and angular shapes (similar
+The bellows rounded petal and angular shapes (similar in some

-in some ways to misshapen Lorelei) were what I loved.
-But, rather
+ways to misshapen Lorelei) were what I loved.
+But, rather than doing

-than doing a painting of the object, my impulse was to pull the
+a painting of the object, my impulse was to pull the actual bellows

-actual bellows apart.
-But, it couldnt be put be put back together
+apart.
+But, it couldnt be put be put back together again.

-again.
-The individual shapes united and reunited forming a sort
+The individual shapes united and reunited forming a sort of hybrid

-of hybrid form that felt both familiar and mysterious, balanced
+form that felt both familiar and mysterious, balanced and imbalanced.